joshbegley/nyt-latest/README.md

 `The United States finalized a $20 billion lifeline for Argentina that will benefit Treasury Secretary Scott Bessent’s allies.`\
 https://nytimes.com/2025/10/09/us/politics/argentina-bailout-investors.html

-**The Briefing: England 3 Wales 0: How did Watkins do?
+**The Briefing — England 3 Wales 0: How did Watkins do?
 Is Anderson a definite starter?
 Pickford surpasses Banks record**\
 `Thomas Tuchel's side eased to victory at Wembley - here, our writers break down the action.`\
 https://nytimes.com/athletic/6703553/2025/10/09/england-watkins-anderson-tuchel/